Ukraine’s front line: Where lives turn on distant decisions

-The trenches are dusted with snow and tinged with soot and dirt.
-Dull colors will cling to them for weeks to come, as the men inside search for enough cellphone signal to hear the latest from the distant capitals that will decide their fate.
+In trenches dusted with snow and tinged with soot, men search for enough cellphone signal to hear the latest from the distant capitals that will decide their fate.

 Moscow, Washington, London, Paris, Berlin, Vienna.
 Sometimes Kyiv.
 But only sometimes.